Bachelor of Engineering (Honours)(Architectural and Structural)

 What will you do?

-Our Bachelor of Engineering (Honours)(Architectural and Structural) brings the disciplines of architecture and engineering together in a unique program.
+Our Bachelor of Engineering (Honours)(Architectural and Structural) is the only one of its kind in South Australia, allowing our graduates to exclusively bring together the disciplines of architecture and engineering.
 You will:

 - undertake practical projects and work on real-world simulations